AveryLiu/BlindSight/Readme.rst

 	   // Your newly declared attribute below
 	   BSNewFeature* newFeature;

-	   // Note that the line above only declares a pointer to that project,
+	   // Note that the line above only declares a pointer to that object
 	   // It does not do any initialization work

 	   // Other original code below
 	   ...
        }
-   Then initialize that object in **BSNewFeature.cpp**
+   Then initialize that object in **BSController.cpp**

    .. code-block:: cpp